Updated March 4, 2023

 |Polymorphism||Polymorphism can be implemented by typecasting, but it does not exist directly.||Parametric polymorphism in Objective C is checked at compile time|

 |Boolean Operators||Swift uses true and false values||C++ uses YES, NO and BOOL|

 |Templates & Libraries||Swift has multiple library supports along with Objective C||Objective C lacks template libraries|

 Swift is a programming language mostly used for the development of Apple operating systems also being used in Apple operating systems where there are different operating systems for different Apple products.
 Objective C is mostly used for the development of operating systems like OS X and iOS for Apple products like Mac or iPhone.
 Objective C is mostly used for Apple Operating Systems and is confined to Apple products development, whereas C++ is open source and can be used for most of the hardware and embedded applications but lacks insecurity in the usage of programming features and data being managed.

 Swift is being used along with objective C for most of the Apple products applications development.
 Objective C is also used to develop Swift applications.
 I hope now you must have got a fairer idea of both Swift vs Objective C.Stay tuned to our blog for more articles like these.

-This has been a useful guide to Differences Between Swift vs Objective C here we have discussed their Meaning, Head to Head comparison, Key difference, and Conclusion.
+This has been a useful guide to Differences Between Swift vs Objective C. Here we discuss the key differences between Swift vs Objective C with infographics and a comparison table.
 You may also look at the following article to learn more –